maxzheng/great-life-guide/README.rst

 Before anything else, you have to see the world clearly using an open mindset where you can do anything that you put your mind to -- i.e. a master's mindset.
 You are the master of your body and mind, and hence you can control them however you see fit to achieve your desires.
 To attain mastery, you must love to learn, practice, and experiment to push beyond artificial boundaries.
 As long as you are alive, you can improve yourself, inspire others to do the same, and together we can do great things, such as splitting the atom (done!), connecting the world at the speed of light (done!), space travel (almost), or building stars.

-Let go of anything that holds you back, and go forth with passion to live life to the fullest!
+Let go of anything that holds you back, and go forth with passion to live life to the fullest! :D

 Vision, Mission, and Goals
 ==========================